section-engineering-education/engineering-education/content/articles/understanding-facial-recognition-using-local-binary-pattern-histogram-(lbph)-algorithm/index.md

 Using a circular neighborhood concept, which takes non-integer pixel points around the selected area.
 The number of appearances of LBP codes in the image is put together to form a histogram.
 The classification is then carried out through the calculation of the basic similarities of the histograms under comparison.

-This histogram contains a description of an individual at three different levels: at a pixel-level, labels are combined in a small area to create a regional level, the regional histograms on combination build a general description of the person.
+This histogram contains a description of an individual at three different levels: at a pixel-level, labels are combined in a small area to create a regional level, the regional histograms in combination build a general description of the person.

 ### Two modes of operation of face recognition
 The face recognition algorithm generally operates in one of two modes: